Evgenus/js-server-text-width/README.md

 PRs are very welcome

 - add text variants (italic)
-- add web fonts to the tool
+- add web fonts support to the tool